Commercial Property Insurance Overview

 - 20 days advance notice if cancelled within the first 60 days.

-After the policy has been in force for 60 days or more, the contract cannot be cancelled except when there has been a material misrepresentation, a non-payment of premium, a failure to comply with an underwriting requirement established within the first 60 days, or a substantial change in the risk.
+After the policy has been in force for 60 days or more, the contract cannot be cancelled except when there has been a material misstatement, a non-payment of premium, a failure to comply with an underwriting requirement established within the first 60 days, or a substantial change in the risk.
 This does not apply to a policy having a term of less than 90 days that are specifically rated.

 - 10 days advance notice for non-payment of premium.